open-edge-platform/edge-developer-kit-reference-scripts/docs/getting-started.md

-# Getting Started with Intel Edge Developer Kits
+# Getting Started with Intel® Edge Developer Kits

-Welcome to Intel's edge computing ecosystem!
+Welcome to Intel®'s edge computing ecosystem!
 This guide will help you get up and running quickly, regardless of your experience level.

 ## Table of Contents